saracuriel/VP-Onboarding-Doc/level_1/properties/biobanks.rst

 	* - Property
 	  - Definition and usage note
 	  - URI
+	* - **Distribution**
+	  - Use this property to point to the distribution of this dataset when a distribution is available.
+Range is dcat:Distribution.
+	  - | dcat:distribution
 	* - **VP Connection**
 	  - This property is attached to every portion of your Metadata record that you wish the VP to explore (e.g. Dataset X, Data Service Y, but NOT Dataset Z). **If you do not add this tag to at least the description of your resource, you will not be onboarded.** The range is http://purl.org/ejp-rd/vocabulary/VPDiscoverable
 	  - | ejprd:vpConnection
+	* - **ODRL Policy**
+	  - An ODRL conformant policy document (`https://www.w3.org/TR/odrl-model/ <https://www.w3.org/TR/odrl-model/>`_) expressing the rights and/or responsibilities associated with access to and/or use of the resource.
+This should point to a URL where this conformant document has been published.
+	  - | odrl:hasPolicy
 	* - **Keyword**
 	  - Keywords applicable to this patient registry
 	  - | dcat:keyword
 	* - **Logo**
 	  - A link to the graphic representation of this resource.
 	  - | foaf:logo
-	* - **ODRL Policy**
-	  - An ODRL conformant policy document (`https://www.w3.org/TR/odrl-model/ <https://www.w3.org/TR/odrl-model/>`_) expressing the rights and/or responsibilities associated with access to and/or use of the resource.
-This should point to a URL where this conformant document has been published.
-	  - | odrl:hasPolicy
-	* - **Distribution**
-	  - Pointer to an associated Distribution of this dataset, if available.
-Range dcat:Distribution.
-	  - | dcat:distribution
 	* - **identifier**
 	  - Identifier of this resource.
 It can be a link.
 Range is an xsd:string
 	  - | dcterms:identifier